Class Makeup Policy

 To pay the firing fee, you can use a QR code located at the desk by the Square tablet.
 It will direct you to a page to enter your payment information, and then will print a receipt for you to tape on your pot so staff knows that you've paid the oversize fee.

-On the Friday before the first Monday of a new semester, the class shelves are cleared out of forgotten pottery.
-Bone dry, moldy, clearly forgotten pots are recycled.
+Mid-way through the semester and at the end of a semester, the greenware shelves are cleared of forgotten pottery.
+Bone dry, moldy, clearly forgotten pots are recycled to make way for new pots.

 Remember that as long as you get your pottery bisqued, you have two months to come back and finish glazing even if you aren't continuing the next semester.
 Work in progress pottery must be cleared out however to make space for the new semester.